Shooting at suburban Atlanta mall injures 1 as shoppers flee

 In the aftermath, Davis said some people pushed and shoved others to the ground as they ran.

 “It was very chaotic,” Davis said.
-“Everybody was running everwhere.
+“Everybody was running everywhere.
 Everything was a mess.”

 The mall was closed for a time Saturday afternoon following the shooting.

-Note: - UPDATE: IPPD releases name of 12-year-old boy killed in Train accident